Random-Pikachu/Random-Pikachu/README.md

 <h1 align="center">Hi 👋!
-My name is Suyash and I'm an "CS Student", from ABV - IIITM Gwalior🎓</h1>
+My name is Sangam and I'm an "IT Student", from ABV - IIITM Gwalior🎓</h1>
 <br><br><br>
 <!---->